multi-coop/datami-documentation-content/texts/en/how-it-works/how-it-works.md

-# How does it work ?
+# How does Gitribute work ?

 Let's have a look under the hood...